yasuo3o3/andw-work-notes/README.md

 ### From WordPress.org (Recommended)
 1. Navigate to WordPress Admin → Plugins → Add New
-2. Search for "Work Notes"
+2. Search for "andW Work Notes"
 3. Install and activate the plugin

 ### Manual Installation
-1. Upload plugin files to `/wp-content/plugins/work-notes/` directory
+1. Upload plugin files to `/wp-content/plugins/andw-work-notes/` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Configure requesters and workers in Work Notes → Settings
+3. Configure requesters and workers in andW Work Notes → Settings

 ---

 ## 💻 Usage

 ### Basic Setup
-1. **Configure Master Data**: Go to Work Notes → Settings to set up requesters and workers
+1. **Configure Master Data**: Go to andW Work Notes → Settings to set up requesters and workers
-2. **Create Work Notes**:
+2. **Create andW Work Notes**:
-   - **Gutenberg Editor**: Use the "Work Notes" panel in the post sidebar
+   - **Gutenberg Editor**: Use the "andW Work Notes" panel in the post sidebar
    - **Classic Editor**: Use the meta box below the post content
-   - **Standalone**: Create work notes from Work Notes → Add New
+   - **Standalone**: Create work notes from andW Work Notes → Add New

 ### Work Note Fields
 - **Work Title**: Brief description of the work (2-line textarea)